GoogleCloudPlatform/cloud-foundation-fabric/networking/decentralized-firewall/README.md

 # Decentralized firewall management

-This sample shows how a decentralized firewall management can be organized using [firewall-yaml](../../modules/net-vpc-firewall-yaml) module.
+This sample shows how a decentralized firewall management can be organized using the [firewall-yaml](../../modules/net-vpc-firewall-yaml) module.

 This approach is a good fit when Shared VPCs are used across multiple application/infrastructure teams.
-A centrall repository keeps environment/team specific folders with firewall definitions in `yaml` format.
+A central repository keeps environment/team specific folders with firewall definitions in `yaml` format.
 This is the high level diagram:

 ![High-level diagram](diagram.png "High-level diagram")